 Archive Sections, Team of Curators, Advisory Board

 An international team of curators will be responsible for the design and contents of RomArchive’s individual sections.
 Isaac Blake, dancer, choreographer and director of the Romani Cultural & Arts Company in the UK is curator for dance.
 The film section is curated by the filmmaker Katalin Bársony, director of Romedia Foundation, a Hungarian Roma NGO.
 The Austrian literary theorist Beate Eder-Jordan is curator for literature.
 The US-based Czech ethnomusicologist, musician, and Roma activist Petra Gelbart curates the archive section music.
-Curatorial responsibility for the theatre and drama section lies with Miguel Ángel Vargas Rubio, art historian, theatre director, actor, flamenco singer and –guitarist, along with the co-curator Dragan Ristić, singer of the rock band Kal.
-He studied drama and has published on the history of Roma theatre.
+Curatorial responsibility for the theatre and drama section lies with Dragan Ristić, singer of the rock band Kal—he studied drama and has published on the history of Roma theatre—and co-curator Miguel Ángel Vargas, art historian, theatre director, actor, and musician.
 Tímea Junghaus, art historian and curator of the international Roma Pavilion ‘Paradise Lost’ at the 52nd Venice Biennial, is responsible for the visual arts section.
+An interdisciplinary section dedicated to Flamenco is being curated by the musicologist Gonzalo Montaño Peña.
 The archive section Politics of Photography is curated by the photographer and curator André Raatzsch.
 An additional section – under the responsibility of scholars Thomas Acton, Angéla Kóczé, Anna Mirga and Jan Selling – will hold scholarly articles on the civil rights movement of Roma in Europe; it will also present early first-person testimonies of Roma persecuted under the National Socialist regime, gathered by historian Karola Fings in the context of her project “Voices of the Victims”.
-RomArchive as a whole will receive scholarly guidance by Markus End on issues surrounding antiziganism.

 An international advisory board will support and advise the curators and determine strategic project guidelines.
-Its members are individual artists, scholars, and activists: Gerhard Baumgartner, historian, Austria; Nicoleta Bitu (Chair), Romano ButiQ, Romania; Klaus-Michael Bogdal (Deputy Chair), literary theorist, Germany; Ethel Brooks, sociologist, USA; Pedro Aguilera Cortés, political scientist, Spain; Ágnes Daróczi, activist, Hungary; Merfin Demir (Deputy Chair), Amaro Drom – Interkulturelle Jugendselbstorganisation von Roma und Nicht-Roma, Germany; Jana Horváthová, Museum of Romani Culture, Czech Republic; Zeljko Jovanovic, Roma Initiatives Office, Hungary; Oswald Marschall, Documentation and Cultural Centre of German Sinti and Roma, Germany; Moritz Pankok, Gallery Kai Dikhas, Germany; Romani Rose, Documentation and Cultural Centre of German Sinti and Roma, Germany; Riccardo M Sahiti, conductor, Serbia / Germany; Anna Szász, European Roma Cultural Foundation, Hungary.
+Its members are individual artists, scholars, and activists: Pedro Aguilera Cortés, political scientist, Spain; Gerhard Baumgartner, historian, Austria; Nicoleta Bitu (Chair), president of the Democratic Federation of Roma from Romania, Romania; Klaus-Michael Bogdal (Deputy Chair), literary theorist, Germany; Ethel Brooks, sociologist, USA; Ágnes Daróczi, activist, Hungary; Merfin Demir (Deputy Chair), Terno Drom – Interkulturelle Jugendselbstorganisation von Roma und Nicht-Roma in Nordrhein-Westfalen, Germany; Jana Horváthová, Museum of Romani Culture, Czech Republic; Zeljko Jovanovic, Roma Initiatives Office, Hungary; Oswald Marschall, Documentation and Cultural Centre of German Sinti and Roma, Germany; Moritz Pankok, Gallery Kai Dikhas, Germany; Romani Rose, Documentation and Cultural Centre of German Sinti and Roma, Germany; Riccardo M Sahiti, conductor, Serbia / Germany; Anna Szász, European Roma Cultural Foundation, Hungary.

 Funding and Long-Term Perspectives